populationgenomics/talos/design_docs/Configuration.md

 3. in downstream analysis to digest the CSQ content

 * csq_string - |-delimited series of values, describing the content in the CSQ field
-* var_info_keep - values from the VCF variant INFO field which will be kept.
-This will be replaced with more generic logic, so that the fields don't need to be enumerated in config, which feels brittle.

 ## `filter`